-The DWP proposal to establish a building fund(s), with the conditions described herein, for the most part falls within the parameters established by the opinions cited above.
-For example, the Commission has approved the use of a building fund to pay the mortgage on a new office building.
+The DPW proposal to establish a building fund(s), with the conditions described 7 herein, for the most part falls within the parameters established by the opinions cited 8 above.
+For example, the Commission has approved the use of a building fund to pay the 9 mortgage on a new office building.
 Advisory Opinions 1998-8 and 1993-9.
-Drawing a parallel to the description and treatment of capital expenditures in the Internal Revenue Code and related IRS regulations, the Commission also has concluded that capital expenditures may be paid from a building fund.
-See Advisory Opinions 2001-01 and 1998-7.
-Most recently, the Commission has approved the use of a building fund to pay the salary and certain other expenses that were solely related to the raising of funds for the office building fund.
+Drawing a 10 parallel to the description and treatment of capital expenditures in the Internal Revenue 11 Code and related IRS regulations, the Commission also has concluded that certain 12 specified capital expenditures may be paid from a building fund.
+See Advisory 13 Opinions 2001-01 and 1998-7.4 Most recently, the Commission has approved the use of 14 a building fund to pay the salary and certain other expenses that were solely related to the 15 raising of funds for the office building fund.
 Advisory Opinion 2001-01.
-Therefore, these expenses, as they apply to your current request, are among the permissible purposes for which the DPW building funds may be used.
+Therefore, with 16 two important exceptions, most of the expenses described in the request are among the 17 permissible purposes for which the DPW building funds may be used.
+However, the two 18